Noel Grealish: Oireachtas Golf Society scandal

 In August 2020, Grealish became one of the figures of the Oireachtas Golf Society scandal, when members of the Oireachtas Golf Society were accused of breaching the rules set down by the Irish government about gathering during the COVID-19 pandemic.
 Grealish served as Captain of Oireachtas Golf Society and the event took place under his leadership, with the invitation to the event bearing his personal signature and the signature of President of the Society Donie Cassidy.
 Following the details of the event becoming known to the public, Galway City Mayor Mike Cubbard and Galway County Council Chairperson James Charity called on Grealish to resign as a TD.

-In February 2021 the Director of Public Prosecutions announced Grealish would be criminally prosecuted for his role in Golfgate.
+In February 2021 the Director of Public Prosecutions announced Grealish would be prosecuted for his role in Golfgate.
 In May Grealish was issued a summons for a court date of 22 July.
 The case was adjourned until 28 October.
 On 3 February 2022, Grealish, Cassidy, and their co-defendants were acquitted of all charges.
 The Court concluded: “They were all responsible people who would not have gone to a dinner unless they felt comfortable and unless the organisers had not put in place all that was required to make it safe."
 Grealish said he was "delighted with the outcome".